Chelsoconn/210/notes.md

 MY WORDS

 An expression is any valid code that evaluates to a single value, even `undefined` or `null`.
 An expression can assign a value to variable, or just simply resolve to a value.
 We call expressions joined by operators complex expressions.
-The most common expression types are arithmatic (evaluates to a number), string (evalues to a string), and logical (evaluates to a boolean or one of the operands).
+The most common expression types are arithmatic (evaluates to a number), string (evalues to a string), and logical (evaluates to one of the operands).

 *look up `if / else` in test_prep.ms, `comparison` in test_prep.md*